mdo/wtf-html-css/index.md

 }
 ```

-**Fun fact:** Years ago, we *had* to set `display: inline;` for most floats to work properly in IE6 to avoid the [double margin bug](http://www.positioniseverything.net/explorer/doubled-margin.html).
-However, those days have long passed.
+**Fun fact:** *Years ago, we *had* to set `display: inline;` for most floats to work properly in IE6 to avoid the [double margin bug](http://www.positioniseverything.net/explorer/doubled-margin.html).
+However, those days have long passed.*

 <a name="vertical-margins-collapse"></a>
 ### Vertically adjacent margins collapse
-Top and bottom margins can and will collapse in many situations, but never for floated or absolutely positioned elements.
-[Read this MDN article](https://developer.mozilla.org/en-US/docs/Web/CSS/margin_collapsing) to find out more.
+Top and bottom margins on adjacent elements (one after the other) can and will collapse in many situations, but never for floated or absolutely positioned elements.
+[Read this MDN article](https://developer.mozilla.org/en-US/docs/Web/CSS/margin_collapsing) or the CSS2 spec's [collapsing margin section](http://www.w3.org/TR/CSS2/box.html#collapsing-margins) to find out more.

-**Horizontally adjacent margins will never collapse.**
+Horizontally adjacent margins will **never collapse**.

 <a name="styling-table-rows"></a>